blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 --------------------------

 We would very happy if you contribute your implemented features to tsfresh.
 So make sure to create a pull request at our `github page <https://github.com/blue-yonder/tsfresh>`_.
-We happily accept partly implemented features that we can finalize.
+We happily accept partly implemented feature calculators, which we can finalize collaboratively.